Akshata-Waikar/AWS-Beanstalk/README.md

 ## Conclusion
  This project demonstrated:
       - Elastic Beanstalk app deployment with integrated RDS
       - Secure service communication within a VPC
       - EC2-based testing of database access
-    - A solid starting point for 3-tier architectu
+      - A solid starting point for 3-tier architecture

+Project Completed By : Akshata Waikar